 How long will I have to wait to see the wedding video?

-The highlights video takes about 2 weeks after your wedding.
+The highlights video takes about 2-3 weeks after your wedding.
 The online version will be sent to you so you can get a sneak peek of what’s yet to come on the full wedding video.
-The final DVD will be ready in another 2-3 weeks after you have received your highlights video.
+The final version will be ready in another 4-6 weeks after you have received your highlights video.
 This can sometimes be longer at peak times but we will keep you updated on when it will be ready.

 How do you work with the photographer?